 5. Careless Supply Chain Management

-The supply chain begins with a product’s origins (researching factories, suppliers, etc.), then moves through different steps in production to distribution and sale of goods.
-It can include customer service and returns.
+Supply chain management isn’t only about the products you’re purchasing and selling but also includes other factors such as shipping locations and order fulfillment timing.
+The supply chain begins with a product’s origins (factories, suppliers, etc.), then moves through different steps in production to distribution and sales.
+It can sometimes include customer service and returns, too.

 6. Lack of Employee Training and Low Retention